aleboz/aleboz.github.io/_pages/about.md

 # Employment

+I joined the Faculty of Industrial Design and Engineering as Professor and Chair of Human-Centered Artificial Intelligence in _July 2019_.
+I joined Delft University of Technology in _February 2013_ as Assistant Professor in the Faculty of Electrical Engineering, Mathematics, and Computer Science, where I obtained my tenure in _2017_, and where I have been promoted Associate Professor in _2018_.

 I was awarded my PhD by [Politecnico di Milano](http://www.polimi.it) in _April 2009_, with a thesis focused on model driven approaches for the design, development and automatic code generation of Search Based Applications.
 During my doctoral studies, I have been a visiting researcher at the [L3S Research Centre](http://www.l3s.de) (Hannover, Germany, 2007), and at FAST Search & Transfer – now Microsoft Development Centre Norway (Oslo, Norway, 2008).

-I joined the Faculty of Electrical Engineering, Mathematics, and Computer Science of Delft University of Technology in _February 2013_ as an Assistant Professor.
-I obtained my tenure in _2017_, and I have been promoted Associate Professor in _2018_.

-Since _2015_, I serve in the EEMCS Computer Science and Embedded Systems Board of Examiners.
+Between _2015_ and _2019_, I served in the EEMCS Computer Science and Embedded Systems Board of Examiners.

 Since _2014_, I hold a Faculty Fellow position with the [IBM Benelux CAS](http://www.research.ibm.com/university/cas/benelux/index.html), where I am [Principal Investigator of Enterprise Crowd Computing](http://www.research.ibm.com/university/cas/benelux/team.html).